 The Ultimate Guide For UNderbite correction

-There are many types of malocclusion (improper bite), and an underbite is one of them.
 An underbite is a misalignment of the teeth that occurs when the lower teeth and jaw protrude up and beyond the upper jaw.
 That means that when you close your mouth, the lower teeth and jaw will appear abnormally pronounced.
+There are many types of improper bites - malocclusion - and an underbite is one of them.

 Underbites can vary in severity.
 In mild cases, the underbite may be barely noticeable, while severe underbites can distort facial features and cause serious self-esteem issues.
 While underbites only affect between 5 and 10 percent of the overall population, for those few living with an underbite, personal and professional encounters can be uncomfortable and embarrassing.
 Not only is receiving treatment to correct the underbite worthwhile, it is absolutely necessary to maintain your self-confidence and quality of life.